sybrew/the-seo-framework/readme.txt

 * **Changed:**
 	* The styled optimized sitemap now has its content centered, and is fully responsive.
 * **Improved:**
+	* **Performance:**
 		* TODO The plugin is now TODO% faster (PHP/JS/CSS/etc.).
 		* Images are now fetched faster from the content.
 		* The SEO Bar now parses the title item faster.
 		* Open Graph and Twitter titles are now fetched faster when no custom one is provided.
 		* Open Graph, Twitter, and meta titles are now regenerated faster.
 		* The canonical URL of the current page is now stored in memory, so it won't get fetched multiple times.
 		* The robots-meta is now generated on-demand only, meaning sitemaps generate much faster once more.
+			-> TODO this isn't really faster now...
 			* TODO can we prevent sitemap post-meta-cache invoking locally?
 We can clear WP cache.
 				* Would this require a new memoization system?
 Could we not, at that point, better depend on wp_cache_*?
 				* No, this would require us migrating to a new post meta system... https://github.com/sybrew/the-seo-framework/issues/185
 		* Large sitemaps are now rendered more quickly by the browser.
 		* Tooltips despawn 25% quicker now.
-	* Tooltip animations no longer spawn when a tooltip is touched, potentially saving battery-life.
+		* Tapping the tooltip no longer conjures tooltip animations, potentially saving battery-life.
+		* Administrative Markdown-text now generates a tad swifter.
+	* **Timestamps:**
 		* The plugin no longer rectifies the timezones for its timestamps in the sitemap or for Facebook/Open Graph meta data, for it now relies on WP 5.3's patches.
+	* **Notices:**
 		* Upgrade notices are now persistent; so, now you won't miss an auto-upgrade.
 			* Shown only to users with `THE_SEO_FRAMEWORK_SETTINGS_CAP` (default `update_options`) capability.
-		* Shown once in total.
+			* Shown once globally.
 			* These messages are always truly white-label; there's no mention of "The SEO Framework".
 		* The first-activation notice is now persistent.
 			* Shown only to users with `activate_plugins` capability.
-		* Shown twice in total.
+			* Shown twice globally.
-		* Only within two minutes of activation the notice is shown.
+			* Shown only within two minutes of activation.
-		* On multisite, it's shown on every sub-site, unless the plugin is network activated, then you'll see it only on the main site.
+			* On multisite, it can be shown on every sub-site, unless the plugin is network activated, then you'll see it only on the main site.
+	* **Accessibility:**
+		* The SEO Bar item "Redirect" now conveys a more proper message when the page status is draft: "... once published."
+	* **Other:**
+		* Shortened Optimized Sitemap's stylesheet's trimmed URL length from 96 to 93 characters, with the maximum decreased from 99 to 95 characters.
 * **Fixed:**
 	* Addressed an issue after using keyboard navigation to invoke tooltips, a mouse hover to invoke a tooltip didn't clear the keyboard-invoked tooltip when spawned elsewhere.
 	* Addressed an issue after using mouse hover to invoke tooltips, after using keyboard navigation to invoke tooltips, a mouse click to invoke a tooltip thence caused the arrow to not animate correctly.